ragilgm/evermos-test/README.md

 how to run

 how to run:

-create a database with a free name {databaseName} and the configuration url, usename, and password in folder config/config_db.go
+first create a database with a free name {databaseName} and the configuration url, usename, and password in folder config/config_db.go

+if you use mysql then download the dependencies first, but here I use postgres for the database

 if there is an error dependency is not found, first download the required dependency. with syntax: go get {dependency}